nirancodes/nirancodes/README.md

 ---

 ## About Me
 I specialize in trustworthy AI systems with a strong emphasis on security, observability, and clarity.
-Currently, I research cyberattack detection in smart grids (Kundur Group) and lead perception tooling for the UTFR Driverless team — developing automated cone labeling pipelines with Python and YOLOv8.
+Currently, I research cyberattack detection in smart grids and lead perception tooling for the UTFR Driverless team — developing automated cone labeling pipelines with Python and YOLOv8.

 ---